btrettel/flt/to-do.md

 Priorities:

+- Better constructors for AD.
+I should be able to get a constant by using `ad` directly.
 - Make test_concurrent more reliable.
 I think this problem might only appear for Intel.
 And is it only for release mode as an assertion should catch this?
 Why don't the assertions fail in that case?
     - ```./test_purerng
     real returned = -3999.7052